Due to high demand, the immersive art experience VIVA FRIDA KAHLO in Munich has been extended

 However, those paintings that are still in Frida Kahlo's homeland are not allowed to leave Mexico, according to a decree by her heir, Diego Rivera.

-In the immersive exhibition "Viva Frida Kahlo", viewers now have the opportunity for the first time to experience almost all of Frida Kahlo's work: With 130 pictures, "Viva Frida Kahlo" the most comprehensive presentation of Frida Kahlo's works in one place to date.
+In the immersive exhibition "Viva Frida Kahlo", viewers now have the opportunity for the first time to experience Frida Kahlo's work almost in its entirety: With 130 pictures, "Viva Frida Kahlo" the most comprehensive presentation of Frida Kahlo's works in one place to date.

 From March 15, 2023, visitors can expect "KLIMT'S KISS – Playing with Fire" at Utopia.
 "KLIMT'S KISS" is a moving multimedia show about the life and work of Art Nouveau pioneer Gustav Klimt (1862–1918) and will celebrate its German premiere in Berlin at the end of January 2023.